 Select how content properties are matched

-Knit supports compound content natively.
-Whenever you issue a search, the results will automatically include matching files that are embedded inside other (ZIP) files or inside emails as attachments.
+As stated before, Knit can index content inside compound files like ZIP, 7z, PST, MBOX, TAR etc. natively – even when they are themselves embedded (e.g. inside an email as attachments).
+Whenever you issue a search, the results will automatically include matching embedded files, emails and appointments.
 You can find more information about Knit’s search capabilities in the Frequently Asked Questions.

 As you can see, search is a huge focus area for us and Knit’s Advanced Search goes a long way in finding personal digital content.
 However, this isn’t the only way Knit helps you find your content.
 In the next few posts, I’ll write about more ways in which the app helps you quickly find what you are looking for, either within a specific storage location or across all of them.